diceaiteam/teamdocs/docs/projects/writingdocs.md

 1. `git add ` to add the changes to git
 2. `git commit` to commit to the local git
 ### Commit remotely
+1. Make sure local git has access to remote repo (a easy way would be to add collaborator);
-`git push origin main` pushes to origin's main branch
+2. `git push origin main` pushes to origin's main branch.

-## build the site
+## build the site and publish
+1. Use `mkdocs build` to build the documentation.
+The output dir can be specified with -d option;
+2. Make sure the built dir is in gh-pages branch which is the default branch of publishing page;
+3. Connect the build site with [remote repo](https://github.com/diceaiteam/diceaiteam.github.io) if not already done;
+4. Push with overwrite: `git push -f origin gh-pages`;
+5. Check [Actions](https://github.com/diceaiteam/diceaiteam.github.io/actions) of the github project and make sure the deployment is successful.